 - It only smoothed the growth rate over a period.

-This has been a guide to the CAGR formula in excel.
-Here we discuss the compound annual growth rate in excel and How to use the CAGR formula in excel along with practical examples and a downloadable excel template.
+This is a guide to the CAGR formula in excel.
+Here we have discussed the compound annual growth rate in excel and How to use the CAGR formula in excel, along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –